 If You Invested $1000 In This Stock 10 Years Ago, Here's How Much You Would Have Today

-Delta Air Lines (NYSE:DAL) has outperformed the market over the past 10 years by 2.68% on an annualized basis.
+Paychex (NASDAQ:PAYX) has outperformed the market over the past 10 years by 1.76% on an annualized basis.

-Buying $1,000 In DAL: 10 years ago, an investor could have purchased 124.84 shares of Delta Air Lines at the time with $1,000.
-This investment in DAL would have produced an average annual return of 16.7%.
-Currently, Delta Air Lines has a market capitalization of $24.98 billion.
+Buying $1,000 In PAYX: 10 years ago, an investor could have purchased 32.12 shares of Paychex at the time with $1,000.
+This investment in PAYX would have produced an average annual return of 15.71%.
+Currently, Paychex has a market capitalization of $48.25 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.